samfoot/cakephp2-jwt-auth/README.md

-# CakePHP 2.x JWT Authentication #
+# CakePHP 2.x JWT Authentication (DEAD) #

+This project is no longer being actively developed.

 This plugin is a CakePHP 2.x Authentication component and view helper for JWT.